5 Underappreciated PlayStation 4 Games

 1. The Binding of Isaac

-The original Binding of Isaac game was only on PC and I'm typically a console gamer so never got to play it but the later iterations of the game Rebirth and Afterbirth were on consoles and honestly one of my favorite games of all time and I've been gaming for 30 years, it's a Rogue-like game that I can best describe as a mix of old school Zelda and Bomberman, you unlock new power-ups and items as you play through and the unlockables are practically unlimited.
+The original Binding of Isaac game was only on PC and I'm typically a console gamer so never got to play it, but the later iterations of the game Rebirth and Afterbirth were on consoles and honestly one of my favorite games of all time.
+I've been gaming for 30 years.
+It's a Rogue-like game that I can best describe as a mix of old school Zelda and Bomberman, and you unlock new power-ups and items as you play through—and the unlockables are practically unlimited.

 I have been playing for years now and still haven't unlocked everything, with a good variety of different characters to use, each with their own way of playing through the game and 1000's of items to mix and match no two runs are ever alike, the replayability is endless with this game.

 Path of Exile is basically a Diablo clone but one that is done very, very well, with what is, in my opinion, a much more in-depth skill tree system.
 This is a pretty difficult game and perhaps only for hardcore gamers but it is nonetheless a great game.
 The skill system is unique, instead of choosing skills as you level up you find or buy skill gems and place them in your armor and weapons, any class can use any skill, it makes for endless build possibilities.
 It is completely free to play and the microtransactions although helpful are not required to enjoy the game to it's fullest.

 The best way I can describe Rocket League is to think soccer but with cars, although there are hockey and basketball modes as well as a rumble mode kind of along the lines of Twisted Metal.